nudopnu/obsidian-cli/README.md

 # Obsidian to Anki
 I know there are plugins to create flashcards in obsidian and transfer them to Anki.
 What i want is to Learn my Zettelkasten items.
 The front should be the title and the back side should contain the file content.
+That's what this app accomplishes.

 # Requirements
 - [Local REST API plugin](https://github.com/coddingtonbear/obsidian-local-rest-api) for Obsidian